sec-bit/ckb-zkp/README.md

 ### Curve benchmark

-Currently we use two different curves in proving and verifying, so we performed a simple benchmark on execution costs separately.
+Currently, we use two different curves in proving and verifying, so we performed a simple benchmark on execution costs separately.

 Test setup: